hd9319/scrapy-shopstyle/README.md

 # scrapy-shopstyle
-ETL Pipeline for Shopstyle Data
+ETL Pipeline for Shopstyle Data using Scrapy.